 As the old Scottish saying goes: "There's no such thing as bad weather, only bad clothes!"

-Day 2: The next day you leave the green plains and enter the almost endless ash desert at Hatfell.
-Before you reach the desert you have to ford a river without a bridge.
-Tips on how to ford properly can be found under this link: https://trekkingtrails.de/furten-wandern-trekking/
+Day 2: The next day you leave the green plains and head into the seemingly endless ash desert at Hatfell.
+But before you reach the desert, you have to ford for the first time, i.e. cross a river without a bridge.
+You can find tips on fording correctly under this link: https://trekkingtrails.de/furten-wandern-trekking/

-On your hike you have to ford several times.
-The water is ice cold, because it is melted glacier water.
-So take off your shoes, roll up your pants and then off you go through the middle.
-I was the only hiker without water shoes, so I crossed the river barefoot.
-But I would still urgently water shoes recommend.
+OYou have to ford several times on your hike.
+The water is ice-cold as it is melted glacier water.
+So, take off your shoes, roll up your trousers and then off you go through the middle.
+I was the only hiker without water shoes and crossed the river barefoot.
+However, I would strongly recommend taking water shoes with you.

-At the end of the desert you have to cross the canyon of the Fremri-Emstrua glacier river before you reach one of the rare birch forests of Iceland.
+At the end of the ash desert, you have to cross the canyon of the Fremri-Emstrua glacial river before you finally reach one of Iceland's rare birch forests.

-Day 3: On the third day you have to climb up to Fimmvörðuháls.
-Fimmvörðuháls is a plateau in the south of Iceland and lies between the glaciers Eyjafjallajökull in the west and Mýrdalsjökull in the east.
+Day 3: On the third day, you'll have a strenuous climb up to Fimmvörðuháls.
+Fimmvörðuháls is a plateau in the south of Iceland that stretches between the glaciers Eyjafjallajökull in the west and Mýrdalsjökull in the east.
 Breathtaking views await you on this impressive section.
-Shortly before reaching the plateau, there is a short rope-secured passage, which, according to my subjective assessment, was minimally exposed.
+Shortly before the plateau, there is a short passage secured by ropes, which in my subjective opinion - and I myself have a fear of heights - is only minimally exposed.

 Due to the long distance and the sweaty altitude meters, I would like to recommend my ultra light hiking gear at this point: